build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ```

-In the above code you are creating a resource which is called "gd_sns_topic" by Terraform.
-In the AWS console this will be called "GuardDuty-Example".
-This is because we are calling the variable `var.sns_name` and it has a default set to "GuardDuty-Example".
+In the above code you are creating a resource which is called `gd_sns_topic` by Terraform.
+In the AWS console this will be called "GuardDuty-Example."
+This is because we are calling the variable `var.sns_name` and it has a default set to "GuardDuty-Example."

 5.3.
 Next create an SNS Policy Resource.
 The `arn` and `policy` are required values.
 The policy being created here is an [AWS IAM Policy Document](https://developer.hashicorp.com/terraform/tutorials/aws/aws-iam-policy?_ga=2.3643440.1670455977.1666808943-645029333.1658185431).
 This policy document is allowing the service principal `events.amazonaws.com` to publish to the topic.